 - 1/2 tsp vanilla extract

-In a separate bowl, beat egg until uniform in color and doubled in volume.
+- In a separate bowl, beat egg using a whisk or large fork until uniform in color and slightly foamy.